-The SCRA Member Spotlight is a new way for us to engage our members and highlight great works!
-Each issue will we solicit submissions of accomplishments.
+The SCRA Member Spotlight lets us engage our members and highlight great work!
+Each issue we solicit submissions of accomplishments.
 We especially would like students, early career scholars, and practitioners to submit their accomplishments and work.
-Submission can include but are certainly not limited to:
+Submissions can include but are certainly not limited to:

 If you are interested in submitting for the next issue, please click this link and fill out the form.
 We hope to hear from you!

 B. Thomas Miller (Ashford University) discusses their work, Consulting Psychology.
 The purpose of this work is to create a positive change in life.
 People at times will feel a sense of hopelessness and anxiety because the person wants to make a change but for some reason likes the tools in life to make the change.
 This book offers a guide to help those who may some support in this endeavor.
 The text of love created because this psychologist observes people who seem to be on a proverbial gerbil wheel of life and seem not to be going and where but wasting energy and wasting time here on earth.
 This book based on a three-step approach which is subjective to the reader interpretations and the path which works best for her/him.
 This psychologist believes the best method in this short life makes the best of each day.
 People look at the past and have an eye on the future, but this psychologist affirmation is people need to live in the present.
 The goal in life as well as to make the best of each day and live the day as it is your last.